 Hello my lovelies, it’s time for another mini review.
 Today I’d like to share my thoughts about Fighting Destiny.
 Book 1 in Amelia Hutchins’ paranormal romance series The Fae Chronicles.

-Fighting Destiny (The Fae Chronicles #1) by Amelia Hutchins
+Title: Fighting Destiny by Amelia Hutchins

 Have you ever heard of the old Celtic legends of the Fae – beautiful, magical, deadly and a love of messing with humans just for kicks and giggles?